humhub/documentation/docs/develop/widgets.md

 </ul>
 ```

-Fore more complex cases you may want to use a custom view as follows:
+For more complex cases you may want to use a custom view as follows:

 ```php
 public function run()